 Once we have registered your application you will be contacted by a planning officer.
 We are unable to make assurances about timescales at present.

 For each type of development a fee will apply for formal pre-application advice given by us.
-These fees can be found in our pre application fees (PDF, 186KB).
 All charges are inclusive of VAT.

 - category A (larger major proposals):£2,040